 Spring is the season of renewal and celebration.
 The world is once again fragrant and green and full of beautiful flowers.
-Even the occasional rain shower is welcomed because it helps the plants and flowers flourish.
+Even the occasional rain shower is welcomed — after all, the plants and flowers need water to flourish.

 Get in the zone

-First, take the time to “get to know your zone” when planting outside, says Renato Cruz Sogueco, instructor at Floriology, a subsidiary of 1-800-Flowers.com that offers courses focusing on the latest floral design trends.
+First, take the time to “get to know your zone” when planting outside, says Renato Cruz Sogueco, vice president of digital strategy and education at BloomNet.
 If you don’t know your zone, simply ask at your local garden center or input your zip code on the USDA Plant Hardiness Zone website.
 You can also refer to the above map.
-Knowing your zone is the key to success as you can select plants that will thrive in your garden and are right for your location.
+Knowing your zone is the key to success, as it allows you to select plants that will thrive in your garden and are right for your location.

-Zone information will also help you calculate your growing season.
-It also identifies your first and last hard freeze dates.
+Zone information will also help you calculate your growing season, and identifies your first and last hard freeze dates.
 The period in between the freeze dates is your season.
-For example, In Philadelphia garden zone 5B shows it is safe to plant between April 15 and Oct.
+For example, in Philadelphia, garden zone 5B shows it is safe to plant between April 15 and Oct.
 15.

 Location, location, location

-Drainage is important as very few plants like having their roots sitting in water.
+Drainage is important, as very few plants like having their roots sitting in water.
 If you are planting in the ground, an easy test is to dig a hole and fill it with water.
-If it drains easily it’s ready to plant into the ground.
+If it drains easily, it’s ready to plant in the ground.
 If it does not, you can either choose a different location or amend your soil with heavy bark or gravel.

 For containers, you can drill extra drainage holes with a power drill or add a layer of small gravel to the bottom of your pot.
 Smaller planted pots can be moved indoors to decorate your home when in bloom.